MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 ## Use join with shuffle to improve performance

-The following example shows how using `shuffle` mode with the `join` operator improves performance.
+The following example shows how using `shuffle` strategy with the `join` operator improves performance.

 The examples were sampled on a cluster with 10 nodes where the data is spread over all these nodes.